PlantBasedTendies/LlamaIndexApps/README.md

 --------
 ## :telescope: **talk2docs_hawking_openai.py**:
-This script loads a simple text file about Stephen Hawking, located in /hawking_text/, and allows the end-user to ask questions about the astrophysicist, such as:
+This script loads a text file containing information about Stephen Hawking's life, located in /hawking_text/, and allows the end-user to ask questions about the astrophysicist, such as:

 * ***What was Stephen Hawking's father's name?***